itisameerkhan/aws-tutorial/003. VPC/README.md

 Route Tables: A route table is a set of rules that determines how traffic is directed in your VPC.
 You can create multiple route tables and assign them to different subnets to control the flow of traffic.

+In AWS, a route table is like a map for your VPC (Virtual Private Cloud).
+It tells your servers (like EC2 instances) where to send their network traffic, depending on where it’s trying to go.

 ## ⭐ INTERNET GATEWAY